Ella-42/42_data_fetch/README.md

 Current ideas:

-- See who's on campus
+- See who's on campus [FINSHED]
+- Serverless app
 - Leaderboard